-Instructions for non-compliance with treatment:

-Non-compliance is defined as failure of a drug screen or failure to meet the monthly requirement of therapeutic services.
+Instructions for non-compliance with treatment: Non-compliance is defined as failure of a drug screen or failure to meet the monthly requirement of therapeutic services.

-Members in phase 1 must demonstrate increased treatment frequency after two instances of non-compliance such as: two failed drug screens, two months of not meeting therapeutic requirements, or a combination of one failed drug screen and one month of failed therapeutic requirements.
-If increase in treatment frequency is not demonstrated consistently within seven days, the patient may be terminated from the program at the physician's discretion.
-The physician and/or treatment program has the option to allow the patient to reapply to the program after 30 days with proven participation in professional therapies.
-With three violations within six months, the physician will terminate the individual from the program.
-The program has the option to allow the patient to reapply after 30 days during which time the patient must demonstrate compliance with professional therapies.
-An exception is made for pregnant women at physician discretion.
+Members in phase 1 must demonstrate increased treatment frequency after three instances of non-compliance such as: three failed drug screens, three months of not meeting therapeutic requirements, or a combination of two failed drug screens and 2 months of failed therapeutic requirements.
+If increase in treatment frequency is not demonstrated consistently within seven days, the member may be terminated from the program at the provider's discretion.
+The treating provider and/or treatment program has the option to allow the member to reapply to the program after 30 days with proven participation in professional therapies.
+With three violations within six months, the provider will terminate the individual from the program.
+The program has the option to allow the member to reapply after 30 days during which time the member must demonstrate compliance with professional therapies.
+An exception is made for pregnant women at the treating provider's discretion.